-Variables were presented as means (standard deviations), numbers (percentage) and medians (interquartile ranges [IQRs]) as appropriate.
+Variables were presented as means (standard deviations), numbers (percentages), and medians (interquartile ranges [IQRs]) as appropriate.
 The $\chi^2$ test was used to compare categorical variables between the groups, while the Kolmogorov-Smirnov test was employed if the variables were normally distributed.
-Comparisons between continuous variables were performed using independent-Samples T test or Mann-Whitney U test as appropriate.
+Comparisons between continuous variables were performed using the independent samples t-test or Mann-Whitney U test as appropriate.
 Changes in LVEF and strain levels were compared using repeated-measures analyses of variance (ANOVA).
-In case of significant differences after ANOVA, the Bonferroni post hoc test analysis was used to identify to identify inter-phase changes.
+In the case of significant differences after ANOVA, the Bonferroni post hoc test analysis was used to identify inter-phase changes.
 A P-value threshold below 0.05 was considered significant.
-All statistical analyses were analysed by using the Statistical Package for the Social Sciences version 24.0 software program (IBM Corp., Armonk, NY, US).
+All statistical analyses were performed using Statistical Package for the Social Sciences version 24.0 software (IBM Corp., Armonk, NY, US).